FYT3RP4TIL/Q-Learning-ModifiedPostman-ShortestPath-RL/README.md

 ## 1. Define the Problem:

-* State Space: In this context, the cities and the locations where the postman can travel represent the state space.
+* State Space: In this context, the cities and the locations where the postman AI Agent can travel represent the state space.
 Each location is a state.
   * City Boundaries (black squares)
   * Travel Spaces (white squares)
   * Item Packaging / Shipping Area (green squares)
 * Action Space: Possible actions are movements from one location to another.
-    * The actions that are available to the AI agent are to move the postman in one of four directions :
+    * The actions that are available to the AI agent are to move the postman AI Agent in one of four directions :
         * Up
         * Right
         * Down